All Products

 The size of the HTTP message body to be transferred, in bytes.

-If the value of the Content-Length header is smaller than the actual size of the data transferred in the request body, OSS still creates the object.
-However, the object size will be equal to the size defined in Content-Length, and the excess data is discarded.
+If the value of the Content-Length header is smaller than the actual size of the data in the request body, OSS still creates the object.
+However, the object size is equal to the size specified in Content-Length, and the excess data is discarded.

 Expires